Loyola University Chicago

 names

-• In text, first reference should include a person's full name.
-In later references, use the last name only.
-Repeat the first name only to avoid confusion when writing about two people with the same last name.
+• In text, first reference includes person’s full name.
+In subsequent references, use the last name only.

 • For maiden or birth names, set off the previous name with parentheses: Jane (Johnson) Smith.